-After working for several years as a tailor straight out of fashion design school, Stevie’s ever growing concern about textile waste came to the forefront when she saw the heaps of denim scraps that would get immediately sent to landfills after they were hemmed for customers.
+After working for several years as a tailor straight out of fashion design school, Stevie’s ever growing concern about textile waste came to the forefront when she saw the heaps of denim scraps that would immediately get sent to landfills after they were hemmed for customers at the tailor shop she worked at.
 Seeing this high quality, brand new fabric wasted was heart breaking for Stevie.
 She began to collect bundles of denim scraps each week thinking she could use it in someway.

 #REMIXbyStevieLeigh is an ongoing process.
 She is currently working on setting up a system to collect denim scraps from more tailor shops as well as branching out into upcycling knit jersey t-shirt scraps as well.

-#REMIXbyStevieLeigh can currently be found at various Arts Markets in the Boston, MA area as well as online.
+#REMIXbyStevieLeigh can currently be found at various Arts Markets in Massachusetts as well as online.

 For more information, please email firstname.lastname@example.org